odoo/odoo/doc/howtos/website.rst

 .. patch::

-Restart Odoo and upgrade the modile, there is now a placeholder under the teacher's name and a new zone for blocks in :guilabel:`Edit` mode.
+Restart Odoo and upgrade the module, there is now a placeholder under the teacher's name and a new zone for blocks in :guilabel:`Edit` mode.
 Content dropped there is stored in the correspoding teacher's ``biography`` field, and thus specific to that teacher.